AurelienSaelens/Walk2BE/readme.md

 # To do (for myself):

-- Topbar + css
-- Add marker when searching
-- Search bar style
 - Dark mode (switch style of map and BGimage)
 - Responsive
-- Setting modal when scroll and click
 - Add a bit of content
 - Find image to drag and drop
--
 ---

 # Done :
+- Homepage
+- Search bar
+- Map + Marker + popup
+- Modal setting
+- Drag and Drop
+- All backend
+- Parallax
+-
 ---

 # Features :